qiasoft-docs/qia-mdx-reader/index.markdown

 # Introduction

-Qia mdx Reader is a cross-plateform mdx file reader, just as Adobe Acrobat Reader is a pdf file reader.
+Qia mdx Reader is a cross-platform mdx file reader, just as Adobe Acrobat Reader is a pdf file reader.

 ![JH IPA E-book: IPA/Mandarin, on Chromium](docs/images/20210530-000139.png)